Understanding climate change denial

 What can you do?

 Climate change deniers tend to be pretty certain about their views so it can be difficult to change their minds.
 Somewhat depressingly, there is evidence that citing more facts can make them even more entrenched in their denial.
 Our Head of Ethics Research Stuart Palmer recommends appealing to the political conservatism of climate deniers by talking about ideas like carbon capture and geoengineering (ie, new technologies that could reduce the amount of carbon in the atmosphere without requiring a collective global effort).
-Ultimately, the most effective thing you can do is support organisations that are working to combat climate change.
+Ultimately, one thing we can all do is support organisations that are working to combat climate change.
 That includes making sure your money is invested in a carbon-free future.